Rob Portman: 2020 campaign, Capitol attack, and Trump impeachments

 In the 2020 presidential election, Portman supported Trump, in a reversal of his 2016 vote.
 Portman maintained his support for Trump during the impeachment proceedings against Trump for his conduct in the Trump–Ukraine scandal.
 Portman said that it was "wrong and inappropriate" for Trump to ask a foreign government to investigate a political rival, and that he accepted that there was quid pro quo between Trump and Ukraine in which U.S. aid to Ukraine was on the line, but that he did not consider it to be an impeachable offense.
 Following the Senate trial of Trump, Portman voted to acquit Trump on charges of abuse of power and obstruction of Congress.
 Portman also opposed proposals to formally censure Trump.

 Portman was the Ohio state co-chair of Trump's 2020 re-election campaign.
 After Joe Biden won the 2020 presidential election and Trump refused to concede, Portman initially refused to acknowledge Biden as the president-elect of the United States, although he did acknowledge that it was appropriate for Biden's transition to begin and that, contrary to Trump's false claims, there was no evidence of irregularities that would change the election outcome.
 Portman accepted the election results six weeks after the election, after the December 15 Electoral College vote.

 Portman opposed Trump's attempt to overturn the election results, and did not back a last-ditch effort by Trump's Republican allies in Congress to object to the formal counting of the electoral votes from swing states in which Biden defeated Trump.
 Portman said, "I cannot support allowing Congress to thwart the will of the voters" and voted against the objections.
-Congress's counting of the electoral votes was interrupted by a pro-Trump mob that attempted an insurrection at the Capitol; Portman said Trump "bears some responsibility" for the attack.
+After Congress's counting of the electoral votes was interrupted by a pro-Trump mob that attempted an insurrection at the Capitol on January 6, 2021, Portman said Trump "bears some responsibility" for the attack.
 After Trump was impeached by the House of Representatives for incitement of insurrection, Portman joined most Republican senators in an unsuccessful motion to dismiss the charges and avoid a Senate impeachment trial on the basis that Trump's term had expired and he had become a private citizen.
 On February 13, 2021, Portman voted to acquit Trump on charges of inciting the January 6 attack on the Capitol.